Nikhil-Banerjee/Portfolio-Tracker/README.md

 Currently supports Hatch, Stake and Sharesies.
 Australian shares on Sharesies are not yet supported.

 I have provided my investment data in the repo to use as an example.
-Please don't judge my investments...

-If you want to get the portfolio information for your account(s), follow the below instructions:
+If you want to get the portfolio information for your account(s), follow the below instructions and run the `main.py` script file:

 # Hatch instructions:
 For Hatch, trade data is provided in a file you can download off Hatch however, deposit data must be manually filled.